 We are an international provider of marine drybulk transportation services, transporting bulk cargoes, particularly coal, grain and iron ore, along worldwide shipping routes for some of the world's largest consumers of marine drybulk transportation services.
-As of February 20, 2011, we had a fleet of 16 drybulk vessels, with an aggregate carrying capacity of 1,443,800 dwt and an average age of 3.9 years, making us one of the world's youngest fleets of Panamax, Kamsarmax, Post-Panamax and Capesize class vessels.
-Our fleet is expected to grow through 2013 as the result of the delivery of nine further contracted newbuilds, comprised of two Panamax, three Kamsarmax, two Post-Panamax and two Capesize class vessels.
-Upon delivery of the last of our contracted newbuilds, our fleet will be comprised of 25 vessels, having an aggregate carrying capacity of 2,387,800 dwt.
+As of February 25, 2012, we had a fleet of 20 drybulk vessels, with an aggregate carrying capacity of 1,886,400 dwt and an average age of 4.0 years, making us one of the world's youngest fleets of Panamax, Kamsarmax, Post-Panamax and Capesize class vessels.
+Our fleet is expected to grow through 2014 as the result of the delivery of nine further contracted newbuilds, comprised of three Panamax class vessels, three Kamsarmax class vessels, two Post-Panamax class vessels and one Capesize class vessel.
+Upon delivery of the last of our contracted newbuilds, our fleet will be comprised of 29 vessels, having an aggregate carrying capacity of 2,709,600 dwt.